 Every day across New Jersey, individuals suffer accidents: slip and falls, car crashes, dog bites, and more.
 In some cases, these accidents are just that — unfortunate things that just happen to people.
 But in other situations, these accidents occur because someone was negligent.

-Attorney John Mattiacci has recovered millions of dollars on behalf of clients in New Jersey personal injury cases.
-He aggressively advocates for each of his clients, working hard to help each of them obtain the best possible outcome.
-To learn more, contact our office today at 855-659-6976 or contact us online to schedule a free consultation with an experienced Philadelphia personal injury attorney.
+Our team of New Jersey personal injury lawyers have helped recover tens of millions of dollars on behalf of clients in New Jersey accident cases.
+We aggressively fight for our clients, working hard to help each of them obtain the best possible outcome.
+To learn more, contact our office today at 855-659-6976 or contact us online to schedule a free consultation with an experienced New Jersey personal injury attorney.